 READ GROCERY STORIES.com, an off-beat blog about sightings and happenstance in the world of grocery shopping, plus entertaining grocery videos, our Grocery Trivia Quiz and more.
 Recent stories include Coming Soon: Genetically Altered Salmon, In Search of Authentic Italian Food and Which Grocery Brands Are Most Popular?
 CLICK HERE to visit the site.

 New Directions in Shopper Technology is the second book from the Shopper Technology Institute.
-Building upon the foundations of last year's Essentials of Shopper Technology, the book is divided into five sections: Shoppers, Loyalty, Engagement, Analytics and Digital and contains 19 essays on how mobile marketing, social media, sophisticated analytics, Big Data and the like are continuing to evolve.
+Building upon the foundations of 2013's Essentials of Shopper Technology, the book is divided into five sections: Shoppers, Loyalty, Engagement, Analytics and Digital and contains 19 essays on how mobile marketing, social media, sophisticated analytics, Big Data and the like are continuing to evolve.

 Click on the cover at left to see samples and ordering information for the paperback and Kindle editions.

 Digital Imperatives for 2016 With ecommerce projected to account for as much as 50% of total CPG growth over the next five years and digital influencing 64% of all retail sales, retailers and brands need new strategies and capabilities to capture their fair share.
 Learn where leaders are investing now to position for growth next year and beyond.

 Watch the recording of the opening session from our recent virtual LEAD Marketing Conference in which Keith Anderson, VP, Strategy & Insight for Profitero explores this topic.
 Just click on the screen below to view the recording.

 And to view all the recordings from our November 11 virtual conference, click here.